SUMMARY

 EU Emissions Trading Scheme

 The EU Emissions Trading Scheme (EU ETS) is a “cap and trade” system designed to bring down the emissions associated with certain economic activities over time by issuing decreasing numbers of tradeable emission allowances to polluters in specific sectors.
-The number of free allowances for aircraft operators was reduced by 25 per cent in 2024, and will be further reduced by 50 per cent in 2025, to be completely eliminated in 202613.
-That means that by 2026, aircraft operators must pay for their own emissions, incentivising them to pursue activities that reduce their emissions, such as using SAF.
+Aviation has been covered by the ETS since 2012; the number of free allowances for aircraft operators was reduced by 25 per cent in 2024, and will be further reduced by 50 per cent in 2025, to be completely eliminated in 2026.
+That means that by 202618, aircraft operators must pay for their own emissions, incentivising them to pursue activities that reduce their emissions, such as using SAF.

-The EU ETS operates separately from the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA)17, a global market-based measure established by the ICAO to address carbon emissions from international aviation.
-However, their coexistence presents challenges in applying climate policy, as the two systems overlap in scope for international flights within the EEA.
+The EU ETS operates separately from the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA)21, a global market-based measure established by ICAO to address carbon emissions from international aviation.
+However, their coexistence presents challenges in applying climate policy, as the two systems overlap in scope for international flights within the European Economic Area (EEA).
 The EU ETS imposes a more ambitious climate protection target, with stricter rules and procedures and greater predictability regarding its future evolution, whereas CORSIA remains subject to the uncertainties of international agreements.
+In 2026, the Commission will assess whether CORSIA is effectively meeting the goals of the Paris Agreement and could potentially propose extending the scope of the ETS to include more international flights if CORSIA is deemed insufficient.

-In early 2024, the EU deemed SAF a strategic technology and acknowledged that it “needs to ensure that the regulatory environment and support framework for producers of sustainable aviation and maritime alternative fuels technologies enables them to increase their production capacities”18.
-One thing the EU’s Net Zero Industry Act (NZIA) does is facilitate this production through expedited permitting and administrative support amongst other measures that aim to break down barriers to scaling SAF along the fuel value chain19.
+In early 2024, the EU deemed SAF a strategic technology and acknowledged that it “needs to ensure that the regulatory environment and support framework for producers of sustainable aviation and maritime alternative fuels technologies enables them to increase their production capacities”22.
+This is alongside other strategic net-zero solutions such as hydrogen and battery technologies, renewables like solar photovoltaics and wind turbines, and heat pumps, the manufacture of which now has a target of meeting “at least 40 per cent of the EU’s annual deployment needs by 2030”23.

 Funding